-The biggest potential drawback of Game DVR (other than the lack of controls) is that all the video encoding is done via software, with no GPU acceleration, meaning it will tax your CPU more than tools like ShadowPlay and ReLive.
-Encoding a 1080p60 high quality video while playing a game on a quad-core processor is probably asking too much.
+The biggest potential drawback of Game DVR (other than the lack of controls) is that it doesn't always work properly, particularly in more demanding games and on lower spec GPUs (especially integrated graphics).
+Encoding a 1080p60 high quality video while playing a game on a quad-core processor is probably asking too much, and even 720p30 dropped frames on a Core i3-8100 when using the Intel HD Graphics.
 But for a quick and dirty screenshot (Win + Alt + PrtScrn) it can be very convenient.

 Bandicam is an often overlooked piece of recording software due to its $40 USD price tag that makes options like ShadowPlay and OBS more appealing.
 But Bandicam (opens in new tab) justifies its price with loads of hard-to-find features packaged up in a sleek interface that will undoubtedly appeal to more serious video makers.
 All of the standard bells and whistles, like direct game recording or being able to use custom codecs, are there, and Bandicam also has an excellent screen recording mode that has a resizeable window, which is a great touch.
 Another lovely feature is the ability to record separate streams of audio and even simultaneously export them as individual .wav files, which makes audio balancing a breeze when tweaking game and mic inputs.
 And unlike FRAPS, you have complete control over the output of your video files and images, so no struggling with storage constraints if you don’t mind a lower quality recording.
 One real downside is that there's no overlay, so if you want to change settings you'll have to alt-tab out of the game unless you have a second monitor.